-I'm glad I'm not a busy person.
-I'm glad I do all I can to never get busy, because I would miss so much of what really matters.
-On the rare occasions when I do become busy (rare, rare occasions), I forget to notice what the trees or skies are doing.
-I skip my neighborhood walks and I miss the new little improvements my neighbors have made to their houses and yards.
-And I sorely miss the thoughts I seem only able to think while walking down tree-lined streets one hundred years old.
+I'm not a busy person.
+On the rare occasions when I do become busy (rare occasions), I forget to notice what the trees or skies are doing.
+I skip my neighborhood walks, miss cool improvements my neighbors created in their yards.
+And I sorely miss the thoughts which only come via silence.

-I miss much more... like hearing in my heart that my friend needed encouragement or our neighbor needed a smile or a faraway relative needed prayer.
+I miss even more, like hearing in my heart that my friend needed encouragement or our neighbor needed a smile or a faraway relative needed prayer.

 Of course, there is a good kind of busyness.
-The Bible even talks about being busy with our homes and the things which need to be done in our lives.
+The Bible even speaks about being busy with our homes and the things which need to be done in Life.

-But instead, a pace made just for me... a pace where God is leading and I follow so closely, that I can touch the hem of his robe.
-He is the ultimate Pace Maker and only His plans, His ways,will lead me to the places I should be.
+But instead, a pace made just for me, one where God is leading and I follow closely, touching the hem of his robe.
+He is the ultimate Pace Maker and only His plans, His ways, will lead me to the places I should be--